 Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
-19 Bell Crescent.
-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general

-Any additional limits to inspection condition and standard of maintenance.
-The property was partially furnished with floors covered throughout.
-The sub floor area and the garage were not inspected due to a lack of access.
+The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
+The property was partly furnished with floors covered throughout.
+The sub floor area was not inspected.